joonho3020/scala3-hdl/README.md

 - io bundle directions
 - connection type checking
-- reduce, foreach function test
+- `reduce`, `foreach` function test
-- remove body in module? just use constructors. see if inheritance btw modules work
+- see if inheritance btw modules work
+- type parameterization of modules
 - parallel elaboration
     - check that all instances of a module with different params are all elaborated